 - The loop beginning from Temescal Canyon Trail at Sunset Boulevard with the Bienveneda Trail extension and the Skull Rock extension 5.25

-Of course, you could also hike further up Temescal Ridge beyond Skull Rock or take Rivas Canyon Trail over to Will Rogers State Park, but that would create too many options to list.
+Of course, you could also hike farther up Temescal Ridge beyond Skull Rock or take Rivas Canyon Trail over to Will Rogers State Park, but that would create too many options to list.

 Enjoy your hike in Temescal Gateway Park.
 Dogs are not welcome on Temescal Ridge Trail, only along the bottom of the canyon.
 Parking is free along Sunset Boulvard, but there is a charge to park inside the park.